Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Harmonic generation

 Simulations in higher dimensions provide a powerful means to analyze varying collision configurations.
 Situations that pose no further difficulty to the numerical code are considerably hard to cope with analytically.
-Employing simulations of this algorithm it is possible to track harmonic frequencies in time and space for scenarios of arbitrary pulse parameters -- with the only restrictions posed by the applicability of the Heisenberg-Euler weak-field expansion and computational feasibility.
+Employing simulations of the solver it is possible to track harmonic frequencies in time and space for scenarios of arbitrary pulse parameters -- with the only restrictions posed by the applicability of the Heisenberg--Euler weak-field expansion and computational feasibility.